-In February 1971, McCartney released "Another Day," his first single as a solo artist.
-It was a mostly acoustic, observational, "Eleanor Rigby"-style affair—just light and fluffy enough for John Lennon to take a swing at in "How Do You Sleep?" from Imagine.
-On its flip-side, however, was "Oh Woman, Oh Why," a fun yet lonely-sounding bluesy rocker in A.
+In February 1971, McCartney released "Another Day," his first single as a solo artist (although he had released the completely unrelated McCartney album in 1970).
+It was a mostly acoustic, observational, "Eleanor Rigby"-style affair—just light and fluffy enough for John Lennon to mock on "How Do You Sleep?," a standout track from his own 1971 album, Imagine.
+On its flip-side, however, was "Oh Woman, Oh Why," a fun yet lonely-sounding bluesy rocker in A major.

-And while McCartney and his band have dug up and dusted off the album's opener, "Too Many People," on recent tours, the equally deserving "Eat At Home" is still waiting for its moment in the spotlight.
-By the way, a previously unreleased live version of "Eat At Home/Smile Away" from Wings' 1972 tour is available on the iTunes version of the recently released Ram Special Edition.
+And while McCartney and his band have dug up and dusted off the album's opener, "Too Many People," on recent tours, the equally deserving "Eat at Home" is still waiting for its moment in the spotlight.
+By the way, a previously unreleased live version of "Eat at Home/Smile Away" from Wings' 1972 tour is available on the iTunes version of the aforementioned Ram Special Edition.

 Excluding unreleased material, it doesn't get much more obscure than "The Mess," a live track recorded in 1972 and released as the B-side to "My Love" in March 1973.
 It's a danceable ode (as the video below proves) that probably started out as several different song ideas that got grafted together in typical McCartney fashion ("The Pound Is Sinking" from Tug of War is another example of the McCartney patchwork method).

 "The Mess" was originally meant to be included on Wings' Red Rose Speedway (It was supposed to be a double album at one point), and there's even a studio version of the song out there somewhere.

 "Big Barn Bed"